YahyaZekry/internet-usage-monitor/README.md

 ---

-**Made with ❤️ and 🧉 for the Linux community**
+### ❤️ **Made with Love and Mate** 🧉

+Made for the Linux community

-_"Professional monitoring tools should be as reliable as your morning yerba mate ritual - consistent, dependable, and perfectly balanced."_
+**"Professional monitoring tools should be as reliable as your morning yerba mate ritual - consistent, dependable, and perfectly balanced."**

-**Keep your data usage as balanced as your yerba mate blend - never too much, always just right.** 🧉⚖️
+Keep your data usage as balanced as your yerba mate blend - never too much, always just right. 🧉⚖️